odoo/documentation/content/applications/general/multi_companies.rst

    :alt: Overview of a new company's form in Odoo

 .. tip::
-   Activate the :doc:`Developer mode <developer_mode/activate>` to choose a *Favicon* for each of your companies, and easily identify them by the browser tabs.
+   Activate the :ref:`developer mode <developer-mode>` to choose a *Favicon* for each of your companies, and easily identify them by the browser tabs.
 Set your favicons’ files size to 16x16 or 32x32 pixels.
 JPG, PNG, GIF, and ICO are extensions accepted.

    .. image:: multi_companies/favicon.png
       :align: center